Healthdirect Free Australian health advice you can count on.

 What happens during a laparoscopy?

-During laparoscopy a small cut is made in the abdomen.
-A thin tube containing a light and camera, known as a laparoscope, is then inserted to look inside the abdomen and pelvis. is used to inflate the belly so the surgeon can see the organs properly.
+A thin tube containing a light and camera, known as a laparoscope, is inserted to look inside your abdomen and pelvis.
+The camera sends images to a monitor viewed by your surgeon.
+Carbon dioxide gas is used to inflate the belly so the surgeon can see the organs properly.

-One or more other small cuts may be made for other small instruments if needed.
+One or more small cuts may be made for other small instruments to be inserted.
+The surgeon uses these tools to complete your treatment.

 When is laparoscopy used?